Ismail Tabash, M.D.

 Although several traditional risk factors for coronary artery disease, such as high cholesterol, high blood pressure and obesity, affect women and men, other factors can play a bigger role in the development of heart disease in women.

-A few specific risk factors specific to women may include:
+Specific heart disease risk factors specific to women include:

 - Diabetes — Women with diabetes are at greater risk of heart disease than are men with diabetes.